 Another reason for removing the need determination is the likelihood that a CON applicant, including SAMC, would have difficulty meeting the prospective performance standards in the CON rules for fixed MRI scanners.
 The CON rules, which were written to mirror the SMFP methodology, require an applicant in a service area with one existing fixed MRI scanner to project that the proposed MRI scanner will achieve a minimum of 3,775 weighted procedures by the third project year.
 If the applicant has an existing fixed MRI scanner, it has to reasonably project that each scanner will achieve 3,775 procedures.
-Since SAMC performed 3,776 weighted procedures in FY 2016, generating the proposed need determination by a single weighted procedure, it would essentially need to project its volume to double by the third project year in order to meet this standard.
+Since SAMC performed 3,992 weighted procedures in FY 2017, it would need to project its volume to nearly double by the third project year in order to meet this standard.

-If the need remains in the 2018 SMFP, and if SAMC applies for the additional fixed MRI scanner, assuming the additional scanner is made operational by October 2019 (the start of FY 2020), the third project year would be FY 2022.
-Thus, SAMC would need to project 7,550 (3,775 $\times$ 2 = 7,550) weighted procedures by FY 2022.
-To grow from 3,776 procedures in 2016 to 7,550 in 2022 requires a 15.5 percent compound annual growth rate.
-As shown above, not only has the service area not experienced that level of historical growth, the state as a whole has not grown at that rate.
-While a few urban and suburban areas with high growth and inmigration may be able to rationalize a 15 percent annual growth rate, SAMC is doubtful that the Healthcare Planning and Certificate of Need Section would find such a rate reasonable in a CON review in its service area.
+If the need remains in the 2019 SMFP, and if SAMC applies for the additional fixed MRI scanner, assuming the additional scanner is made operational by October 2020 (the start of FY 2021), the third project year would be FY 2023.
+Thus, SAMC would need to project 7,550 (3,775 x 2 = 7,550) weighted procedures by FY 2023.
+To grow from 3,992 procedures in 2017 to 7,550 in 2023 requires an 11.2 percent compound annual growth rate.
+As shown above, the service area has not experienced that level of historical growth either in population or MRI procedures.
+While a few urban and suburban areas with high growth and inmigration may be able to rationalize an 11 percent annual growth rate, SAMC is doubtful that the Healthcare Planning and Certificate of Need Section would find such a rate reasonable in a CON review in its service area.